-The Department of Commerce (Commerce) is conducting an administrative review of the antidumping duty (AD) order on certain corrosion-resistant steel products (CORE) from Taiwan covering the period of review (POR) July 1, 2018, through June 30, 2019.
-This administrative review covers two producers/exporters of the subject merchandise: (1) Yieh Phui Enterprise Co., Ltd. (YP) and Synn Industrial Co., Ltd. (Synn) (collectively, YP/Synn) and (2) Prosperity Tieh Enterprise Co., Ltd. (Prosperity).
+The Department of Commerce (Commerce) is conducting an administrative review of the antidumping duty (AD) order on certain corrosion-resistant steel products (CORE) from Taiwan covering the period of review (POR) July 1, 2019, through June 30, 2020.
+This administrative review covers the following producers/exporters of the subject merchandise: (1) Yieh Phui Enterprise Co., Ltd. (YP) and Synn Industrial Co., Ltd. (Synn) (collectively, YP/Synn) and (2) Prosperity Tieh Enterprise Co., Ltd. (Prosperity).
 In past reviews, we have treated YP and Synn as a single entity.
-However, for these preliminary results, we have determined that YP and Synn should no longer be collapsed; therefore, we have treated YP and Synn as a separate entity and thus
+However, consistent with our determination in the final results of the

 &lt;sup>1 In the less-than-fair-value (LTFV) investigation of the AD order, we collapsed Prosperity, YP, and Synn and treated them as a single entity.
-See Certain Corrosion-Resistant Steel Products from Taiwan: Final Determination of Sales at Less Than Fair Value and Final Affirmative Determination of Critical Circumstances, in Part, 81 FR 35313 (June 2, 2016) and accompanying Issues and Decision Memorandum (IDM) at Comment 3 (Taiwan CORE LTFV Final); unchanged in Certain Corrosion-Resistant Steel Products from India, Italy, the People's Republic of China, the Republic of Korea and Taiwan: Amended Final Affirmative Antidumping Determination for India and Taiwan, and Antidumping Duty Orders, 82 FR 48390 (July 25, 2016) (Order).
+See Certain Corrosion-Resistant Steel Products from Taiwan: Final Determination of Sales at Less Than Fair Value and Final Affirmative Determination of Critical Circumstances, in Part, 81 FR 35313 (June 2, 2016), and accompanying Issues and Decision Memorandum (IDM) at Comment 3 (Taiwan CORE LTFV Final); unchanged in Certain Corrosion-Resistant Steel Products from India, Italy, the People's Republic of China, the Republic of Korea and Taiwan: Amended Final Affirmative Antidumping Determination for India and Taiwan, and Antidumping Duty Orders, 82 FR 48390 (July 25, 2016) (Order).
 The determination to collapse Prosperity with Synn was challenged by respondent parties in the investigation and was subject to pending litigation in Taiwan CORE LTFV Final.
 In the first antidumping duty administrative review, we determined to no longer collapse Prosperity with YP and Synn but continued to collapse YP and Synn and treat them as a single entity.
-See Certain Corrosion-Resistant Steel Products From Taiwan: Preliminary Results of Antidumping Duty Administrative Review and Partial Rescission of Antidumping Duty Administrative Review; 2016-2017, 83 FR 39679 (August 10, 2018); unchanged in Certain Corrosion-Resistant Steel Products From Taiwan: Final Results of Antidumping Duty Administrative Review; 2016-2017, 83 FR 64527 (December 17, 2018); amended by Certain Corrosion-Resistant Steel Products From Taiwan: Amended Final Results of Antidumping Duty Administrative Review; 2016-2017, 84 FR 5991 (February 25, 2019).
+See Certain Corrosion-Resistant Steel Products from Taiwan: Preliminary Results of Antidumping Duty Administrative Review and Partial Rescission of Antidumping Duty Administrative Review; 2016-2017, 83 FR 39679 (August 10, 2018); unchanged in Certain Corrosion-Resistant Steel Products from Taiwan: Final Results of Antidumping Duty Administrative Review; 2016-2017, 83 FR 64527 (December 17, 2018); amended by Certain Corrosion-Resistant Steel Products from Taiwan: Amended Final Results of Antidumping Duty Administrative Review; 2016-2017, 84 FR 5991 (February 25, 2019).

-calculated a margin for Prosperity and YP.
+immediately preceding review, for these preliminary results, we have determined that YP and Synn should no longer be collapsed; therefore, we are treating YP and Synn as two distinct respondents rather than a collapsed single entity and thus calculated a margin for Prosperity and YP.
+Additionally, we preliminarily determine that Synn had no shipments during the POR, and we are rescinding this review for three companies.
 We preliminarily determine that the companies subject to this review made sales of the subject merchandise at prices below normal value (NV) during the POR.